-Daito-ryu Aiki Jujutsu
+Daito-Ryu Aiki Jujutsu

 Daitō-ryū Aiki Jūjutsu in Australia preserves the depth and tradition of one of Japan’s most influential martial arts.
 Taught through authentic lineages and guided by experienced instructors in Victoria and Queensland, training focuses on precision, timing and subtle control rather than strength.